 Does your garden feel drab, dull, and uninteresting in winter?
-Well that doesn’t need to be the case.
-This coming season, plant trees and shrubs which will transform your garden to a winter wonderland of fragrance, color, and visual interest.
+Well, that doesn’t need to be the case.
+This coming season, plant trees and shrubs which will transform your garden into a winter wonderland of fragrance, color, and visual interest.
 Here are our favorite winter-flowering plants.

 Filling the garden with scent, texture and color in winter is less challenging than might first be supposed.
 Under leaden skies, nipping frosts and chilling wind it can sometimes feel like it is out of bounds until spring.
 This is not necessarily the case, there are some beautiful plants and shrubs that add that extra dimension and vivacity we need so badly to enliven our spirits amidst the gloom.

 Mahonia (Oregon Grape) is a stalwart evergreen with holly like leaves.
 It produces dense clusters of yellow flowers in early spring, followed by ornamental dark bluish-black berries.
 The spectacular plumes of flowers have a scent reminiscent of lily-of-the-valley.
 “Charity” is an excellent variety and is a great focal point for a shady corner.

 Hamamelis (Witch Hazel) looks amazing as a specimen shrub, especially if under planted with early spring bulbs.
 Their vibrant spidery flowers in orange, red or yellow clothe the bare branches and have a spicy fragrance.
 Witch hazel has long been used in traditional medicine for treating inflammation and skin damage.
 Freshly cut rods from the plants were also used for water divination.

 Both Wintersweet , which smells of honey, and winter Jasmine are easy to grow and thrive in a sheltered spot.
 Arrowood Dawn (Viburnum bodnantense) is low maintenance and has delightful, scented pink blossoms that erupt from red buds in the fall and flower through until spring.